 Am I allowed to work elsewhere?

 Innovators are restricted to working for their own businesses.
 There is, however, nothing to prevent you from establishing multiple UK businesses and working for them all.

 What happens if an endorsing body loses or withdraws its status?

-If an endorsement has been withdrawn or the endorsing body loses its status, the Home Office will consider curtailing the leave of any Start-up migrants or Innovators it had endorsed.
+If an endorsement has been withdrawn or the endorsing body loses its status, the Home Office will consider curtailing the leave of any innovators it had endorsed.
 They may do so with immediate effect, or to allow you to retain part of the remaining duration of their visa, or not to curtail your leave at all.
 If your leave is curtailed, you would need to secure a fresh endorsement from a new endorsing body.